-This is a summer program for students entering ninth to 12th grades.
-ZooTeens commit to four days of training in early June and 11 hours of volunteering per week, for approximately 11 weeks, from mid June to early September (with a two-week vacation).
-Tuition of $125 provides training, conservation education and mentoring by zoo professionals.
+This is a summer volunteer program for students entering 9th to 12th grades.
+ZooTeens commit to pre-season training and regular shifts for approximately 10 weeks, from mid-June to early September.

 The zoo offers internships on an as-needed basis in fields ranging from animal care to volunteer management.
 They are available for college and graduate-level students, generally with a three-month term.